 Normal urine is sterile and contains fluids, salts, and waste products.
 It does not contain bacteria, viruses, or fungi.
-A UTI occurs when germs, most often bacteria from the digestive tract, get into the opening of the urethra and start to multiply.
+A UTI happens when germs, most often bacteria from the digestive tract, get into the opening of the urethra and start to multiply.

 Most UTIs are caused by E. coli bacteria, which normally live in the colon.